 Understand the Science Behind the Teen Brain

-Having an understanding of brain and behavioral sciences allows parents to help shape, support and protect adolescent development.
-In another piece, “Adolescent Brain Development,” we talk about the science more in-depth.
-These findings give us new ways of understanding things that common sense tells us are true:
+Having an understanding of brain and behavioral sciences allows parents to help shape, support, and protect adolescent development.
+Research findings give us new ways of understanding things that common sense tells us are true, such as:

 - Adolescents can display strong emotions

 - Adult guidance shapes teens

 - Adolescents learn at a remarkably rapid pace

 Parents play a critical and protective role in the lives of tweens and teens.
 Dr. Daniel Romer, a leading psychologist at the University of Pennsylvania, proposes a helpful model that explains how the brain is maturing during adolescence.
 The teen years are a time where new experiences are needed to maximize learning.
 What is learned during adolescence becomes the knowledge that will last a lifetime.
 Some of those experiences may involve risk because there is so much to learn right beyond the boundaries of what was previously known.

 Even though changes going on in the body and brain may lead to risk taking, parents can steer teens away from risk by providing positive and meaningful social experiences.
 Helping to create these experiences is an important way that parents matter.
 Here are 6 ways parents can support healthy development.

 6 Opportunities to Maximize Learning

 Maximizing learning is about so much more than school.
 It is also about supporting healthy sensation seeking.
 Development is happening before our eyes and the brain our teens build determines their future success.
 Adolescents are super learners.
 They take in what we teach them formally and informally – they learn what is expected from them and what is “normal.”